Mile High Swinging Bridge

 About the Mile High Swinging Bridge

-The Mile High Swinging Bridge was built to give visitors easy access to the breathtaking view from Grandfather Mountain’s Linville Peak.
+The Mile High Swinging Bridge, America’s highest suspension footbridge, was built to give visitors easy access to the breathtaking view from Grandfather Mountain’s Linville Peak.

 The 228-foot suspension bridge spans an 80-foot chasm at more than one mile in elevation.
 Surveys show that the journey to the other side is always considered the highlight of a trip to Grandfather Mountain.